qsengineers/frontend-challenge/README.md

 # Which are the main aspects we'll be evaluating in your code:
 - Clean Code
-- Layout & CSS
 - Componentization
 - Code Design
 - Git Usage
 - Responsivity
-- Performance
 - Bug count
 - UX
 - **Pixel Perfect**

 ## Differentials
 - Unit tests with React Testing Library
+- Internationalization for texts
+- Internationalization for times/dates
+- Internationalization for money